 The Ridomo gorge starts below the peaks of Mt.Taygetos at the altitude of 2031 meters and runs all the way down to Santova Beach just outside of Kalamata.
 There are many marked paths crisscrossing the area and connecting the gorge with the nearby mountain villages and tiny churches scattered over the hills.

-The Anavasi map of Exo Mani covers the area and besides others it contains the walking times of the main trails which can be very usfull when planning the trip.
+The Anavasi map of Exo Mani covers the area and besides others, it contains the walking times of the main trails which can be very useful when planning the trip.

-We left the main Kalamata-Kardamili road at the Kampos village.
+We left the main Kalamata-Kardamili road in the Kampos village.
 Just before reaching the main square we turned left and drove up towards the peaks of Taygetos.
-After a short ascent and couple of crazy turns we arrived at a small mountain village called Vorio.
-Just outside the village we passed the first sign for the Ridomo Gorge.
+After a short ascent and a couple of crazy turns, we arrived at a small mountain village called Vorio.
+Just outside the village, we passed the first sign for the Ridomo Gorge.
 From there the road was somehow marked.

-Except of the beautiful views of the canyon you will be entertained by herds of very cute goats curiously observing the rare visitors.
-After a short drive the road suddenly turns in to a cobbled path.
+Except for the beautiful views of the canyon, you will be entertained by herds of very cute goats curiously observing the rare visitors.
+After a short drive, the road suddenly turns into a cobbled path.
 This is the time to park the car and continue on foot.
 From here the Panagia Bridge is just a short walk away.

-When we first reached the bridge I didn’t find it especially exiting.
+When we first reached the bridge I didn’t find it especially exciting.
 It looked like just another pretty stone bridge in a green forested valley.
-But once I looked over the railing of the bridge and saw the narrow canyon dropping another 15 – 20 meters down in to the darkness I got goosebumps.
+But once I looked over the railing of the bridge and saw the narrow canyon dropping another 15 – 20 meters down into the darkness I got goosebumps.

-The smooth walls and huge boulders eroded by the current over the years make you think about the unbelievable power of the water rushing through the canyon after the snow melt or a heavy rain.
-It wouldn’t be much fun standing in its way so check the weather before committing to a longer hike through the canyon.
+The smooth walls and huge boulders eroded by the current over the years make you think about the unbelievable power of the water rushing through the canyon after the snowmelt or heavy rain.
+It wouldn’t be much fun to be standing in its way, so check the weather before committing to a longer hike through the canyon.